SAP/cap-operator/website/content/en/docs/usage/resources/capapplication.md

   How to configure the `CAPApplication` resource
 ---

-The below example shows a fully configured `CAPApplication`:
+Here's an example of a fully configured `CAPApplication`:

 ```yaml
 apiVersion: sme.sap.com/v1alpha1